valohai/docs/source/tutorials/quickstart/quickstart-deployments.rst

 .. meta::
     :description: Deploy your model for online inference

 .. _quickstart-deployments:

-Deploy a model for online inference
+Deploying a model for online inference
 ######################################

 .. admonition:: Note